memgraph/docs/products/memgraph/v1.2.0/getting_started/getting-started.md

 **[StackOverflow](https://stackoverflow.com/questions/tagged/memgraphdb)** - You can always post a question on StackOverflow with the tag **memgraphdb**.

 **[Support Page](https://airtable.com/shrcmWpvn74kudboV)** - You can create a support ticket if you:
-* need to report a bug or a techincal issue
+* need to report a bug or a technical issue
 * have a feature request or suggestion for us
-* need information that is not present in out documentation
+* need information that is not present in our documentation
-* have any other kind of technical inquery.
+* have any other kind of technical inquiry.

 You can also always email us at **[tech@memgraph.com](mailto:tech@memgraph.com)**.